Ni3l55/wehave-metabuild/README.md

 The project is live at `app-wehave-io.vercel.app`.
 Crowdfunding is deployed at `crowdfunds3-wehave.testnet`.
 NFT collection is deployed at `items3-wehave.testnet`.
+Item tokens get deployed automatically at `item{number}.items3-wehave.testnet` with number being an identifier of the item.
+DAO of an item gets deployed automatically at `dao-item{number}.items3-wehave.testnet`

 Quick Start
 ===========